rayman22201/node-nim-memory-bug/README.md

-This demonstrates a bug I keep finding while trying to make a Node native add-on using Nim as the C-code generator.
+This demonstrates a bug I keep finding while trying to make a Node native addon using Nim as the C-code generator.

 Requirements: